 Rachael provides tailored therapies to address the daily challenges of being on the autism spectrum as well as recognizing its strengths.
 As a therapist on the autism spectrum, Rachael acknowledges that Asperger's syndrome is not an neurological disorder, but a difference in the brain's wiring - a part of a natural continuum of abilities that merges with those experienced by the majority.
 And so she treats her clients from a position of health, rather than pathology - a frame of reference that honours individuals on the spectrum.

-Rachael's therapeutic solutions help her clients engage fully with life, including: managing emotions, relationship building, career advice and meditation to improve self-esteem and self-awareness, as well as her signature Asperger Sisterhood Retreats - taking a contemplative approach to personal growth on the autism spectrum.
+Rachael's therapeutic solutions help her clients engage fully with life, including: managing emotions, relationship building, career advice and meditation to improve self-esteem and self-awareness.

 As well as running her private clinic, Rachael provides Skype counselling sessions, by appointment, for both interstate and international clients.